fastlane/docs/docs/best-practices/continuous-integration/github.md

 end
 ```

-`setup_ci` creates a temporary keychain.
+Note the usage of `setup_ci`: it creates a temporary keychain.
 Without this, the build could freeze and never finish.